dmsc/mkatr/README.md

-- `-a`  Shows the listing in the same format of native Atari tools, this is the file name separated by spaces to the file extension, followed by the size, date and time.
+- `-a`  Shows the listing in the same format of native Atari tools, this is the file name separated by spaces to the file extension, followed by the size, date and time (if available), and each sub-directory in a separate listing.
-        Standard listing format shows the size, the date, time and the full path at the end.
+        Standard listing format shows the size, the date, time (if available) and the full path at the end.

 - `-l`  Show or extract all filenames in lowercase.

 - `-x`  Extract all files in the current directory.

 - `-X`  Extract all files in the directory given as argument to the option.
+If the directory does not exists, it will be created first.

 - `-h`  Shows a brief help.